-Every college or university determines their cost of attendance-the average cost of being at college for the academic year.
+Every college or university determines their cost of attendance the average cost of being at college for the academic year.
 Costs include everything from tuition and fees, housing, books, and more.
 Students pay for college in a variety of ways.
 The first step to obtain money for college is to fill out the free Federal Application for Student Financial Aid (FAFSA) on the FAFSA website

-The application gathers information about your family income and assets.
+The application gathers information about your household's income and assets.
 The FAFSA becomes available each year beginning October 1st.
 It is processed through the Department of Education and determines your students' eligibility for federal student aid.
 The FAFSA results are then sent to the Financial Aid office at West Chester University.
-Our office determines how much additional financial aid your student will receive in the form of grants, scholarships and loans.
-Read about the different types of aid on the West Chester University Financial Aid website and in our Financial Aid Guide
+The office determines how much additional financial aid each student will receive in the form of grants, scholarships and loans.
+Amounts can vary based on enrollment and academic performance so if students are changing their schedules or having a difficult term they are encouraged to meet with a financial aid team member to learn about impact and support.
+Read about the different types of aid on the West Chester University Financial Aid website and in our Financial Aid Guide.

 In order for your student to be eligible for many forms of aid, WCU should receive the FAFSA by our priority deadline of February 1st every year.
-We recommend students complete the FAFSA by December 1st at the latest to allow for processing.
-In addition, we recommend all WCU students check for institutional scholarship applications (including the General Scholarship application) starting in February in the Scholarships section of our Financial Aid website.
+We recommend students complete the FAFSA every year by December 1st.
+If help is needed, student can sign-up for yearround FAFSA filing appointments at wcupa.edu/fafsa.
+In addition, we recommend all WCU students check for institutional scholarship applications (including the General Scholarship application) starting in February at wcupa.edu/scholarships.
+Financial Aid team does make a counselor of the day available Monday-Friday during business hours, but we encourage the use of the AskRammy Chatbot as well which can be found on the webpage wcupa.edu/finaid.